 At Milosevic & Associates, we believe we are among the best litigation teams in Toronto.
 We are a small office that has handled large matters for our clients, involving tens of millions of dollars in dispute, and the future of our clients’ businesses.

 Some of our representative cases at the Court of Appeal include:

-The Toronto litigators at Milosevic Fiske LLP have unparalleled litigation experience.
+The Toronto litigators at Milosevic & Associates have unparalleled litigation experience.
 We will guide you through the process of appealing a decision to the Court of Appeal, and will represent you at trial.
 We are in court or in mediations almost every day and are skilled at thinking on our feet and rolling with the punches.
 Call us at 416-916-1387 or contact us online for a consultation.